 In addition to the high-quality fishery values, Lightfoot Bay also contains a number of other important habitats for biodiversity.
 Extensive cranberry bogs, fens, beaver ponds, and alder thickets make up a large part of the nature area, attracting migratory birds and waterfowl from across the region with bald eagles a common site.
 With little to no development in the surrounding area, Lightfoot Bay's night skies are among the darkest in the region and make it a perfect location for stargazing and aurora viewing.

 The nature area was created in 2007, and further expanded in 2010 and 2016 for a current total of 131 acres under protection.
-Funding for this project was obtained from multiple sources, including the U.S. Fish & Wildlife Service's National Coastal Wetlands Conservation program in partnership with the Michigan DNR, along with several funding partners who helped provide local match, including the original family that sold the core property to KLT at bargain sale.
+Funding for this project was obtained from multiple sources, including the U.S. Fish & Wildlife Service's National Coastal Wetlands Conservation program in partnership with the Michigan DNR, along with several funding partners who helped provide local match, including the original family that sold the core property to KLT at a bargain sale.

-There are two cabins at Lightfoot Bay that were used for generations by the family that once owned this land.
-They have been refurbished and are available to groups or individuals for reservation by free-will donation.
-The main cabin is available in summertime and the smaller cabin is insulated and available throughout the year.
+The two cabins at Lightfoot Bay were used for generations by the family that once owned this land and are now available for reservation by free-will donation.
+The main cabin is available in three seasons and the smaller cabin is insulated and available throughout the year.
 Well-behaved dogs are allowed to stay only in the winter cabin.

 Maps & documents